A lower bound for classical Kloosterman sums and an application: Abstract

 \section{Abstract}

-We present an elementary uniform lower bound for the classical Kloosterman sum $S(a,b;c)$ under the condition of its non-vanishing and $(ab,c)=1$, with $c$ being an odd integer.
-We then apply this lower bound for Kloosterman sums to derive an explicit lower bound in the Petersson's trace formula, subject to a pertinent condition.
-Consequently, we achieve a modified version of \cite[Theorem 1.7]{JS}, wherein the parameters $k$ and $N$ are permitted to vary independently.
+We present a lower bound for the classical Kloosterman sum $S(a,b;c)$ where $(ab,c)=1$ and $c$ is an odd integer.
+We apply this lower bound for Kloosterman sums to derive an explicit lower bound in Petersson's trace formula, subject to a given condition.
+Consequently, we achieve a modified version of \cite[Theorem 1.7]{JS}, where weight $k$ and level $N$ are permitted to vary independently.
+Using this modified version, we get a lower bound for a weighted trace of the Hecke operator $T_n$ acting on the space $S_k(N)$, of cusp forms of weight $k$ and level $N$ with $(n,N)=1$.